ndd21/PHYS281/docs/demo-anaconda.md

     ![Anaconda Navigator](img/anaconda-navigator.png)

-    It will open within the ":fontawesome-solid-home: Home" tab and show a set of applications that can be launched.
+    It will open within the ":fontawesome-solid-house: Home" tab and show a set of applications that can be launched.
 The most relevant of these for this course is:

-     * Powershell Prompt: this opens a @(terminal) programme for running commands.
+     * Powershell Prompt: this opens a @(terminal) program for running commands.

     !!! note
         After installing _VS Code_ (a text editor that is useful for writing code) as described